cirosantilli/linux-cheat/game.md

     primes 1 100 | wc -l

-`factor` is not included here as it is part of coreutils...
+`factor` is not included here as it is part of coreutils.

 ###robots